flyteorg/flytesnacks/cookbook/docs/getting_started/flyte_fundamentals.md

 # Flyte Fundamentals

-This section of the **Getting Started** documentation will take you through the fundamental concepts of Flyte: tasks, workflows, and launchplans.
+This section of the **Getting Started** documentation will take you through the fundamental concepts of Flyte: tasks, workflows, and launch plans.

 You'll learn about the full development lifecycle of creating a project, registering workflows, and running them on a demo Flyte cluster.
 These